Review: Pembroke VCT

 The first site opened in 2014 in a former carpet warehouse in Spitalfields, London (near Liverpool Street).
 It was fully occupied the day it opened.

-The B Ordinary Share targets an annual dividend of 3 pence per share and will also aim to pay special dividends where significant realisations occur from the sale of its portfolio assets.
+The B Ordinary Share targets an annual dividend of 3 pence per share – although past performance is not a guide to the future.
+There is also the potential for special dividends where significant realisations occur from the sale of the portfolio assets.
 Please remember, returns are not guaranteed.

 Please remember capital is at risk.
 VCTs are high-risk investments and are not suitable for everyone.
 Investors should not invest money they are not prepared to lose.

 A summary of the fees and charges is shown below.
 The net initial charge shown includes the Wealth Club discount and early bird saving.

 |Full initial charge||3.5%|

 Annual rebate when you invest through Wealth Club

 The VCT includes an annual rebate for Wealth Club investors, payable for the first three years.

 This is a rebate of our renewal commission and should be equivalent to 0.15% of the Net Asset Value of the Offer Shares issued to you when you invest.
 Terms and conditions apply.